 Kazerne Dossin does not only deal with the ‘Belgian case’ but it is also a museum about massive violence.
 Taking the Holocaust as basis, Kazerne Dossin searches for timeless mechanisms of group pressure and collective violence that can result under certain conditions in mass murder and genocide.
 This question touches the core of modern human rights with emphasis on freedom and non-discrimination.
 The behaviour of the perpetrators and opportunists serves as basis for alerting the visitor to collective violent mechanisms among us and to the possibility to say ‘no’.
 Such an approach demands a special method.
 For this purpose, the visitor starts the visit by viewing an introduction movie in which the museum and its disturbing questions are presented.”

 “The museum wants to show the spiral of increasing mass violence that ultimately led to genocide.
 For only that reason, the museum is built up in a strict chronological order.
 The 25,846 deportees look at the visitors from enormous photo walls, spread over five floors (from –1 to +3).
 Since 2005 their portrait photos are systematically scanned in the ‘Give them a face’ project.
 The identity that they regained contrasts sharply with the photos of the goaded masses that persecuted them and ultimately, threatened them with total annihilation.”

-Professor Herman Van Goethem, curator of Kazerne Dossin
+Professor Herman Van Goethem, former curator of Kazerne Dossin